DataSF/housing-data-hub/_posts/policies/2014-07-20-inclusionary-housing.md

 Inclusionary rules require that new private housing developments with 10 or more units must either pay a fee or include in the project a subset of units that are affordable (for rent or ownership).
 Developers also have the option of building affordable units off-site.
 Collectively, these units are called “Below Market Rate” (BMR) units.

-The BMR units are allocated through a lottery process.
-All individuals and households can enter the lottery.
-However, applicants must meet income requirements and certain conditions determine preferences in the lottery ranking process.

 <aside role="complementary" class="well">
 <h1>Income levels served</h1>
 <p>Inclusionary housing programs serve individuals and families ranging from 55% of Area Median Income to 120% of Area Median Income.